Aleksey Nikolayevich Tolstoy: Soviet dignitary

 If Tolstoy was aware that she had linked his name with that of the reviled head of the NKVD, he did not bear a grudge.
 In 1940, he and Mikhail Sholokhov proposed that Akhmatova be awarded a Stalin Prize, which would have been her first official recognition by the Soviet literary establishment, but the proposal was vetoed by Stalin.

 Soviet critics abruptly changed their view of Tolstoy's work once he had declared his new allegiance to the regime.
 Instead of being denounced in Krasnaya nov, he had more work published in that magazine during the 1920s than any other author apart from Maxim Gorky, starting with Aelita.
 A critic writing in the same magazine praised The Road to Calvary as the best novel ever written by an emigre Russian.

-When Nadezhda Mandelstam published her memoirs in the 1960s, she opened with this enigmatic sentence "After slapping Alexei Tolstoy in the face, M. immediately returned to Moscow."
+When Nadezhda Mandelstam published her memoirs in the 1960s, she opened with this enigmatic sentence: "After slapping Alexei Tolstoy in the face, M. immediately returned to Moscow."
 She did not explain why her husband, Osip Mandelstam struck Tolstoy, but makes it clear that Tolstoy was so well connected with the Soviet authorities that Mandelstam fled Leningrad because he was afraid that he would be arrested.
 According to other sources, Tolstoy had chaired a writers' 'court of honour' which looked into Mandelstam's complaint against a fellow writer who had slapped his wife, and objected to a verdict which implied fault on both sides.

-Tolstoi was Chairman of the USSR Writers Union in 1936-38.
+Tolstoy was Chairman of the USSR Writers Union in 1936–1938.
 In January 1937, during the second of the Moscow show trials, at which 17 defendants including former leading Bolsheviks such as Georgy Pyatakov and Karl Radek were forced to confess to crimes they had not committed, Tolstoy signed a collective letter, with other writers, declaring "We demand merciless punishment for traitors, spies and murderers who sell their homeland."

 In 1937, he published his novel Bread, which eulogised Stalin's role in the defence of Tsaritsyn (later renamed Stalingrad) during the civil war.
 This prompted one Soviet reader to write to him anonymously, saying that he had previously admired Tolstoy as Russia's greatest living writer since the death of Maxim Gorky, but on reading Bread:

-In December 1937 Tolstoy was elected to the Supreme Soviet of the Soviet Union.
+In December 1937, Tolstoy was elected to the Supreme Soviet of the Soviet Union.
 He became a full member of the USSR Academy of Sciences in 1939.